Ahmad7420/evallo/README.md

 Design Decisions

-MongoDB Atlas: Chosen over a JSON file for scalable persistence, leveraging Mongoose for schema validation and efficient querying.
 Node.js/Express with TypeScript: Provides a robust backend with type safety, ensuring reliable API endpoints (POST /logs and GET /logs).
 Next.js App Router: Used for the frontend to enable modern routing and server-side rendering for fast initial loads.
 Shadcn UI with Tailwind CSS: Provides accessible, customizable components for a clean, professional UI, inspired by tools like Grafana Loki.